Skip to content

 • Location: 335 Smith Street, Chinatown

-• Why It’s Special: The largest hawker center in Singapore, with over 260 food stalls, Chinatown Complex is home to the world’s cheapest Michelin-starred meal and a dizzying array of other options reflecting the best of hawker food.
+• Why It’s Special: The largest hawker center in Singapore, with over 260 food stalls, Chinatown Complex is was once home to the world’s cheapest Michelin-starred meal and a dizzying array of other options reflecting the best of hawker food.
 Street food vendors here play a key role in offering affordable, diverse local cuisine, continuing a rich tradition in an open-air food market setting.

 5. Tekka Centre